Pantocyclus/InstantHCCS/README.md

 - astral statuette from Pet Heaven
 - any class
 - the corresponding Knoll moon sign (preferably Wallaby, even if you aren't a myst class)
-- Hardcore (Softcore works too, be nothing will be pulled)
+- Hardcore (Softcore works too, but nothing will be pulled)

 ### Required Resources